JBShady/COD5-Remastered/README.md

 * Max anisotropy texture filtering setting added to the menu and can now be set to 16.
 Now, the slider lets you properly set your min value from 0-16 instead of the values 5-16 not doing anything because the max being set to 4 would override it
 * All settings and stats are saved to the selected profile even if the game is closed, crashes, switches profiles, etc.
 * Leaderboard high round records do not save if player has set Gametype (24 zombie limit) or Enemy Intensity (no extra super sprinters) to "Classic," as this makes the mod substantially easier and are considered cheats.
 Note that rank and miscellaneous player statistics such as kills and playtime will still save when using these custom settings
-* Note that some "fake" DVARs were created for bypassing cheat protected settings, labeled the same as the regular DVAR but with "_settings" to allow the player to edit them on the menu and have it carry over in-game
+* Note that some "fake" DVARs were created for bypassing cheat protected settings or for certain backdoor functionality, labeled the same as the regular DVAR but with "_settings" or "_ui" to allow the player to edit them on the menu and have it carry over in-game properly

 | New Settings | DVAR | Default | Other Values | Description |
 | :---: | :--- | :--- | :--- | :--- |